The Brains Trust: American version

-In contrast to the British programme, the questions for the American spin-off were revealed to the team beforehand so that they could have some time to think about them.
+In the early 1960s, an American version of this programme, devised and produced by television producer/director Jeff Smith, aired on WTTW Channel 11, the PBS television outlet in Chicago.
+Four panellists plus the moderator appeared on each programme.
+In contrast to the British programme, the questions for the American spin-off were revealed to the team beforehand, so that they could have some time to think about them.